HaileabT/html-recorder-chrome-extension-demo/README.md

 4. Go to extensions
 5. Enable developer mode
 6. Hit load unpacked
+7. Load the cloned project
-7. Pin the plugin with the name RRWEB Recorder
+8. Pin the plugin with the name RRWEB Recorder (more convenient that way)
 8. Play around with it